github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-java.rst

    from Constructor c
    select c.getAnAnnotation()

-You may see examples where annottions are used to suppress warnings or to mark code as deprecated.
+You may see examples where annotations are used to suppress warnings or to mark code as deprecated.

 These annotations are represented by class ``Annotation``.
 An annotation is simply an expression whose type is an ``AnnotationType``.
 For example, you can amend this query so that it only reports deprecated constructors: